TheMadman/descent-xml/pages/tutorial-01.md

 It will:

 - initialize a token from an XML string
+- tests that the XML is a valid XML document
 - iterate the token from the beginning of the XML to the end
 - exit the program